Kandil2001/Lid-Cavity-Evolution/README-Matlab.md

 ## Introduction

-The lid-driven cavity problem is a classical CFD benchmark for validating incompressible flow solvers.
-This directory provides MATLAB reference implementations for rapid prototyping and educational purposes.
+The lid-driven cavity problem is a classical benchmark in computational fluid dynamics (CFD) for validating incompressible flow solvers.
+This directory provides reference MATLAB implementations using the SIMPLE algorithm, suitable for learning, rapid prototyping, and establishing baseline results.

 ## Why MATLAB?

-MATLAB is an ideal environment for CFD solver development because:
+MATLAB is an excellent environment for CFD solver development because:

 - **Rapid prototyping:** Easy matrix operations and built-in visualization.
-- **Clarity:** Clean syntax aids learning and debugging.
+- **Clarity:** Clean syntax helps learning and debugging.
-- **Visualization:** Built-in plotting for immediate feedback.
+- **Visualization:** Immediate feedback with built-in plotting tools.
-- **Reference foundation:** Validates methods before porting to other languages.
+- **Reference foundation:** Validates algorithm correctness before porting to other languages or optimizing for performance.

-Starting in MATLAB helps establish correct algorithms and reference results for future optimized or parallel versions.
+Starting with MATLAB allows contributors to focus on the core algorithm and compare results easily.

 ## Available Solvers

-- [Iterative-Solver-Matlab](Iterative-Solver-Matlab/README.md): Classic SIMPLE algorithm with explicit loops for educational clarity.
+- [Iterative-Solver-Matlab](Iterative-Solver-Matlab/README.md): Classic SIMPLE algorithm using explicit loops for educational clarity and benchmarking.
 - [Vectorized-Solver-Matlab](Vectorized-Solver-Matlab/README.md): Vectorized MATLAB implementation for improved performance and scalability.

-> **Each solver directory contains its own README with usage details, features, and parameters.**
+> **Each solver directory contains its own README with usage details, features, and simulation parameters.**
+> *Please ensure you use the exact folder names as shown above (case-sensitive).*

 ## How to Run

 1. Open MATLAB (R2020a or newer recommended).
-2. Navigate to the solver directory of your choice.
+2. Navigate to the solver directory (`Iterative-Solver-Matlab` or `Vectorized-Solver-Matlab`).
 3. Open the main `.m` file and run it (press `F5` or type the script name in the command window).
 4. Adjust simulation parameters at the top of the script if desired.
+5. Refer to the solver's README for details on outputs and visualization.

 ## Contributing